Master of Arts in Education (MAE)

 Total Credits12

-Candidates for the Master of Arts in Education degree with an emphasis in Curriculum and Instruction must successfully complete an expertise paper that integrates theory with application in EDCI 634 Issues and Trends in Contemporary Curriculum: Expertise Paper Development and must earn a “B” or better in the course.
+Candidates for the Master of Arts in Education degree with an emphasis in Curriculum and Instruction must successfully complete EDCI 634 Issues and Trends in Contemporary Curriculum: Expertise Paper Development and must earn a grade of “B” or better in the course.

 Master of Arts in Education – Teaching and Learning